 Turn on the camera and you'll be greeted with just a back button and small set of dots to signify more features, should you want them.
 Simply tap the screen to focus where you want, and the phone takes the shot quickly.

-If you want to just take speedy snaps, this is a great method (and the camera is activated by holding the down volume button in standby mode, and can be used as a shutter button too.
+If you want to just take speedy snaps, this is a great method.
+The camera can also be activated by holding the down volume button in standby mode, though it seems to take a fraction longer on Android 5.0 than before.
+The volume key can be used as a shutter button too.

 There's no way to change the ISO settings, exposure or contrast… it's a camera with minimal interaction.
 It's not a bad thing, but I would like to see a touch more control, even if it's buried down through the menus.

-Nokia, Samsung and even HTC have done a great job in starting the education process of how to get great snaps by playing with settings, but it seems LG is more interested in doing the same as Apple and not getting in the way of your pictures.
+Nokia (now Microsoft), Samsung and even HTC have done a great job in starting the education process of how to get great snaps by playing with settings, but it seems LG is more interested in doing the same as Apple and just getting out of the way.